looker-open-source/sdk-codegen/csharp/README.md

 LookSharp! consists of:

 - C# Runtime library with strong typing
-- SDK Codegen generates the methods (SDK calls) and models (types)
+- SDK Codegen generates the SDK bindings from the Looker API spec
-- Supports both API 3.1 and API 4.0
+- Both API 3.1 and API 4.0 methods (SDK calls) and models (SDK types)
-- Includes some unit and functional test!
+- Includes some unit and functional tests!